vcc-csc212/sp21-archive/_docs/labs/lab-03/lab-03.md

 ✔️ [Grade Breakdown](#grading)

 #### Motivation (Why are we doing this?) {#motivation}
-The goal of this deep dive is to provide you with working knowledge of how `Dynamic Arrays` function, and their importance as a tool in your bag of programming tricks.
+The goal of this lab is to provide you with working knowledge of how `Dynamic Arrays` function, and their importance as a tool in your bag of programming tricks.
 We will also cover **amortized analysis** and discuss why it is important.

 ---